helios-pipeline/case-study/docs/introduction.md

 ### Third-Party Managed Services

-There are a number _of data analytics managed services(tooltip!)_ that help teams access their streaming data for analysis.
+There are a number of <TippyWrapper content="Managed service providers include: Tinybird, ClickHouse Cloud, StarTree, DoubleCloud, Altinity, & Imply">data analytics managed services</TippyWrapper> that help teams access their streaming data for analysis.

 For example, Tinybird is a data platform that allows users to explore real-time event streams using SQL and publish API endpoints of the query results to be consumed by user-facing analytics systems.
 Some of their most well-known customers include Canva and Vercel.